-A partially erupted tooth is very difficult to keep clean through normal brushing and flossing.
-Over time, the accumulation of bacteria, sugars and acids may cause a cavity to form leading to decay of the impacted tooth and possibly its healthy neighbour.
+A partially erupted tooth is tough to keep clean through normal brushing and flossing.
+Over time, the accumulation of bacteria, sugars and acids may cause a cavity to form, leading to decay of the impacted tooth and possibly its healthy neighbour.
 The trapped bacteria and food debris can also cause bad breath (halitosis) or gum infection around the wisdom tooth (pericoronitis).

-IIf the tooth is completely impacted, it can cause a deep bony ache as it pushes against the roots of its neighbour.
-This can also cause destruction of the neighbour’s roots in some cases.
+If the tooth is completely impacted, it can cause a deep bony ache as it pushes against the roots of its neighbour.
+This can also destroy the neighbour’s roots in some cases.
 It is also believed that this vertical force can contribute to the crowding of the front teeth, causing them to overlap or appear twisted.

 Should you have them removed?

 There are a few things to consider when deciding on whether to remove the wisdom teeth or not.
-It generally comes down to how effectively you are able to look after these teeth and how much discomfort they cause.
+It generally comes down to how effectively you can look after these teeth and how much discomfort they cause.

 A partially exposed tooth can harbour a magnitude of bacteria that could cause problems at any stage.
 It is this unpredictability that has prompted surgeons to encourage patients to have them removed.
 Each case is unique.